quicwg/base-drafts/draft-ietf-quic-transport.md

   previously established final size.
 Or an endpoint received a RESET_STREAM frame containing a final size that was lower than the size of stream data that was already received.
-Or an endpoint received a RESET_STREAM frame containing a different final stream size to the one already established.
+Or an endpoint received a RESET_STREAM frame containing a different final size to the one already established.

 FRAME_ENCODING_ERROR (0x7):